 The following trails may be closed to bicycle and equestrian use during wet conditions.

 Main entrance (55 spaces): The preserve's main entrance is on Page Mill Road, 7 miles west of Highway 280 and 1.5 miles east of Skyline Boulevard.
-Lot parking is available for 45 cars, with 2 wheelchair accessible spaces.
+Lot parking is available for 51 cars, with 4 ADA accessible spaces.
 Additional parking is available at the Los Trancos Open Space Preserve parking area, located directly across Page Mill Road.

 - Bicyclists: Bicycles are allowed on designated trails only (marked on map).
 Helmets are required.
 Observe the 15 mph trail speed limit (5 mph when passing).
 E-bikes are not allowed on most Midpen trails.
 Avoid startling hikers and equestrians by announcing your presence when approaching from behind.
 For more information visit the Bicycle Access page.